DKatzlberger/Project_Y/README.md

 The script analysis which genes have interactions with ancestry in genotype-phenotype relationships.

 Input:
-1. A yaml file
+1. A yaml file.

 The script accepts one commandline argument, which is a `settings.yaml`file.
-In the file you specify all your settings.
+In the file you specify all your settings:
-1. Settings in yml format.
 ```yaml
 class_0: your_class_0
 class_1: your_class_1